MIPS/gcc/power7-meissner/gcc/config/rs6000/vsx.md

    (set_attr "fp_type" "<VSfptype_simple>")])

-;; For scalar converts, follow the pattern in rs6000.md and allowing operand1 ;; to be in memory so the optimizer/register allocator not to load the value ;; into a GPR and then have to spill it to memory.
+;; For scalar converts, follow the pattern in rs6000.md and allowing operand1 ;; to be in memory so the optimizer/register allocator will not to load the ;; value into a GPR and then have to spill it to memory.
 (define_insn "*vsx_floatsidf2"
   [(set (match_operand:DF 0 "vsx_register_operand" "=ws,?wa")
 	(float:DF (match_operand:DI 1 "nonimmediate_operand" "ws,wa")))]